-What information should I provide to my long-term disability insurance carrier?
+What information should you provide to your long-term disability insurance carrier?

-What is the likelihood that I will ever need to file a disability claim?
+What is the likelihood that you will ever need to file a disability claim?

 How long does the claims process take?

 The time required to pursue a disability claim will vary depending on the circumstances and the terms of the policy.
 If you talk to someone about assisting you in pursuing your claim, you should be suspicious about any assurances you receive regarding the length of time involved in pursuing the claim.
 This is a guarantee that an experienced disability insurance professional should not make because there are many variables that impact the timeline.

 Can you file a claim prior to being off work?

 Although many policies require that the insured not be working, some policies provide coverage for partial or residual disability claims.